dwightchurchill/dwightchurchill.github.io/_posts/2019-06-28-marathon-post.md

 The Method

-Once splitting out the male finishers, I chose to use gradient boosting and specifically XGBoost library for my classification for mainly it's speed but also it's well-known model performance on tabular datasets like this one.
-The XGBoost library leverages the gradient boosting decision tree algorithm.
+Once splitting out the male finishers, I chose to use gradient boosting and specifically the XGBoost library for classification.
+I decided on XGBoost mainly because of it's speed but also it's well-known model performance on tabular datasets like this one.
+The XGBoost library leverages the [gradient boosting decision tree algorithm](https://en.wikipedia.org/wiki/Gradient_boosting).
 In the most simple terms, in my opinion, this algorithm is an ensemble technique where new models are added to correct the errors made by existing models.

 Feature Importance